scorpido74/azure-docs.nl-nl/articles/private-link/create-private-endpoint-cosmosdb-portal.md

 ---
-title: Verbinding maken met een Azure Cosmos-account met een persoonlijke Azure-koppeling
+title: Connect to an Azure Cosmos account with Azure Private Link
-description: Meer informatie over hoe u veilig toegang kunt krijgen tot het Azure Cosmos-account via een virtuele machine door een persoonlijk eind punt te maken.
+description: Learn how to securely access the Azure Cosmos account from a VM by creating a Private Endpoint.
-author: SnehaGunda
+author: asudbring
 ms.service: cosmos-db
 ms.topic: conceptual
 ms.date: 11/04/2019
-ms.author: sngun
+ms.author: allensu
-ms.openlocfilehash: 32595e561736b5f22f109d0caff1f3990300d2bc
+ms.openlocfilehash: 90710176ec16d1c565e24ff7df56b0b838f2699e
-ms.sourcegitcommit: ae8b23ab3488a2bbbf4c7ad49e285352f2d67a68
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 11/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "74007333"
+ms.locfileid: "74229410"
 ---
-# <a name="connect-privately-to-an-azure-cosmos-account-using-azure-private-link"></a>Privé verbinding maken met een Azure Cosmos-account met behulp van een persoonlijke Azure-koppeling
+# <a name="connect-privately-to-an-azure-cosmos-account-using-azure-private-link"></a>Connect privately to an Azure Cosmos account using Azure Private Link

-Persoonlijk Azure-eind punt is de fundamentele bouw steen voor privé-koppeling in Azure.
-Hierdoor kunnen Azure-resources, zoals virtuele machines (Vm's), privé communiceren met persoonlijke koppelings bronnen.
+Azure Private Endpoint is the fundamental building block for Private Link in Azure.
+It enables Azure resources, like virtual machines (VMs), to communicate privately with Private Link resources.

-In dit artikel leert u hoe u een virtuele machine maakt in een virtueel Azure-netwerk en een Azure Cosmos-account met een persoonlijk eind punt met behulp van de Azure Portal.
-Daarna kunt u veilig toegang krijgen tot het Azure Cosmos-account via de VM.
+In this article, you will learn how to create a VM on an Azure virtual network and an Azure Cosmos account with a Private Endpoint using the Azure portal.
+Then, you can securely access the Azure Cosmos account from the VM.

 ## <a name="sign-in-to-azure"></a>Aanmelden bij Azure

-Meld u aan bij de [Azure Portal.](https://portal.azure.com)
+Sign in to the [Azure portal.](https://portal.azure.com)

-## <a name="create-a-vm"></a>Een virtuele machine maken
+## <a name="create-a-vm"></a>Een VM maken

 ### <a name="create-the-virtual-network"></a>Het virtuele netwerk maken

-In deze sectie maakt u een virtueel netwerk en het subnet voor het hosten van de virtuele machine die wordt gebruikt voor toegang tot uw persoonlijke koppelings bron (een Azure Cosmos-account in dit voor beeld).
+In this section, you will create a virtual network and the subnet to host the VM that is used to access your Private Link resource (an Azure Cosmos account in this example).

 1. Selecteer linksboven in het scherm **Een resource maken** > **Netwerken** > **Virtueel netwerk**.